 Svetlogorsk and Zelenogradsk are resort areas so there are plenty of hotels but in summer time it’s difficult to book a hotel because many visitors come from Russia and abroad.
 In Svetlogorsk it worth to visit promenade.
 Try to find old Water Supply Tower – the symbol of Svetlogorsk.
 If you want to buy some food especially when you leave Svetlogorsk going toward the Curonian Spit you may find good grocery shop at the town limits.
 Some small grocery shops with affordable prices you may find in the center of the town.

 If you want to stay in Kaliningrad for a night I can suggest you to look at Villa Severin hotel.
 It's very cosy hotel situated in tiny park zone close to the city center.
 Owner of the hotel is very reliable person and his target group of customers are foreign tourists.
 Price range wide and starts from low-medium margin.
 It's up to you to choose small cheap room or apartment.
 They have storage facilities for bicycles.
 Staff speaks foreign languages.
 The hotel is very close to Oberteich lake and beautiful park area with bicycle roads around the lake.

 Another guest house with reasonable prices is ‘Paraiso’, situated on Turgeneva str., 32A.

-Some cycling tourists stay in the hotel ‘Tchaikovsky’, which is located at Tchaikovsky str., 43, close to Kaliningrad city center, two kilometers away from the Victory Square.
+Some cycling tourists stay in the hotel ‘Tchaikovsky’, which is located close to the city center, two kilometers away from the Victory Square.